Symptoms of Hepatitis C

 - yellow discoloration of the eyes and skin (jaundice)

 - spider like blood vessels on skin (spider angiomas)

 - weight loss

 - muscle aches

 Ninety five percent of all acute hepatitis c patients based on their genotypes(learn more) can clear the virus with direct acting antivirals or DAAs.

 Direct Acting Antivirals

 There are many direct acting antivirals and all of them are cost prohibitive.
 The most popular hepatitis C treatment is called Harvoni.
 Harvoni is made of ledipasvir 90mg and sofosbuvir 400mg.
 This hepatitis C treatment cost over $95,000 for 12 weeks treatment, that’s 84 tablets total.

 The other direct acting antivirals are equally expensive like Sovaldi, made of sofosbuvir 400mg.
 The pan genotype (for all genotypes) hepatitis C treatment is called Epclusa.
 Epclusa is made of velpatasvir 100mg and sofosbuvir 400mg.

-The newest direct acting antiviral that has recently been approved by the FDA is Mavyret.
+Mavyret is the newest direct acting antiviral that has recently been approved by the FDA.
 Mavyret is made of glecaprevir and pibrentasvir.